brimdata/zed/docs/language/grouping.md

 Instead of a simple field name, any of the comma-separated `by` groupings could be based on the result of an [expression](expressions.md).
-The expression must be preceded by the name of the that will hold the expression result for further processing/presentation downstream in your Zed pipeline.
+The expression must be preceded by the name of the expression result for further processing/presentation downstream in your Zed pipeline.

 To see a count of how many school names of a particular character length appear in our example data: